iop-alliance/OKH-krawler/README.md

 converted into a RDF format and uploaded into the database.

 The implementation is still pretty much work in progress.
-It misses parts of the spec (there open questions about it) and might have some nasty bugs.
+It misses parts of the spec (there are open questions about it) and might have some nasty bugs.
 You've been warned!